lpan/lpan.github.io/_posts/2017-01-22-async-javascript.md

 That's it!
 Our code is intuitive, synchronous-looking and boilerplateless!
 One interesting observation is that you still need to use `Promise` as we *await* on them.
 In other words, *async & await* in JavaScript is built on top of Promises.
+This leads to an even more interesting observation.
 I am not a Pythonista but I learnt that *async & await* also exist in Python and their purpose is to simplify the API of the *asyncio* library.
-Fascinatingly, in Python, *asyncio* is built on top of generators!
-In my next article, I will be comparing and contrasting *async & await* in JavaScript and Python.
+In Python, *asyncio* is built on top of generators!
+So how *async & await* in Python different from the ones in JavaScript?
+In my next article, I will be comparing and contrasting *async & await* in the two languages.

+There are also many other cool ways of writing async code in JavaScript.
+One of the most well-known ones that I have not covered is *Observables* from *ReactiveX*.
+They are similar to `Promises` but much much more powerful.
+You definitely should [read up on it](http://reactivex.io/rxjs/manual/overview.html#introduction) if you are interested!

 Thanks for reading :)